-The English Department aims to nurture students into clear and confident communicators of the English Language, and we have an array of exciting programmes in place to help develop our students to speak, read, write and listen effectively.
+The English Department aims to nurture students to become clear and confident communicators of the English Language, and we have an array of exciting programmes in place to help develop our students to speak, read, write and listen effectively.

 Our English Language programme develops our students’ language skills in spiral progression, and we employ different pedagogies to enable our students to discover and apply language.
 Our students experience English Language through activities such as Readers Theatre, e-Learning, regular class discussions and mini projects.
 To help students bridge learning gaps, we had the Value-Add (VA) Programme for our graduating students, structured remedials for non-graduating levels, and Foundation Bridging lessons for Secondary 1 students who offered Foundation English in PSLE.
 Additionally, we piloted our Morning Oral practices for our graduating students in Term 3 this year, where students were given an additional boost before their national N- and O-Level Oral Examinations.